Brandon-Moye/Bridge/README.md

 Connecting MongoDB to the code base
 - The information and acccess to the MongoDB Atlas and App functions are passed down through a provider

+### Stay Positive
+The intended use for this app is for users to daily (or more) record their gratitudes.